The nitrogen cycle is a natural occurring cycle that will convert harmful ammonia within the pond into nitrate.

 Many people avoid putting rocks into their ponds because they try and keep them too clean.
 This really robs the bacteria of excellent habitat.

 I can’t stress enough how important the bacteria is!
-The more bacteria your pond has the cleaner the pond water will be.
+The more bacteria your pond has the cleaner and healthier the pond water will be.

 If nitrate is plant food won’t it create algae?